kaos2oak/ansible-role-mysql/README.md

     ansible-playbook k2o-mysql.yml -e "mysql_version=5.7.24"

-If the playbook itself contains the version of Java:
+If the playbook itself contains the version of MySQL, it might look like:

     ansible-playbook k2o-mysql-5.7.24.yml